 Reactive Leaders have Firefighter Qualities When Facing Challenges

 Reactive leadership can help business leader develop “Firefighter Qualities” when handling emergency situations.
-The ability calmly assess an evolving situation, prioritize what matters most and what can’t be neglected, and then executing a newly formed plan without hesitation are all hallmarks of an effectively reactive leader.
+The ability to calmly assess an evolving situation, prioritize what matters most and what can’t be neglected, and then executing a newly formed plan without hesitation are all hallmarks of an effectively reactive leader.

 A honed skill for reactive leadership is exactly what you want when the unexpected happens and your proactive plan is thrown out the window.